nexiopay/payment-service-example-php/README.md

 	* **$echeck_token** (A Nexio [e-check token](https://docs.nexiopay.com#save-e-check-token))

 ## Examples
-Once you have set up all the [Getting Started](#getting-started) steps you are ready to run any of the following examples.
+Once you have completed the steps listed in [Getting Started](#getting-started), you are ready to run any of the following examples.
 ### Payment Service
 #### API Examples
 ##### Save Card Token